-Why monitor Kenai River beaches?
+Why monitor Kodiak Area beaches?

-A monitoring program was initiated for the Kenai River beaches in 2010 to evaluate potential health risks by fecal coliform and enterococci bacteria, and to notify the public when levels exceeded state recreation standards.
-Kenai area beaches were identified as high priority recreational beaches through the Alaska Beach Survey.
+A monitoring program was initiated for the Kodiak area beaches in 2023 to evaluate potential health risks by fecal coliform and enterococci bacteria, and to notify the public when levels exceeded state recreation standards.
 The monitoring information can be used by local communities to help make informed decisions.